 Gouda is a great melting cheese.
 I like to combine some with cheddar for mac & cheese.
-It works well on any cheese board.
+(Check out my post on How to Use Gouda in Mac & Cheese) It works well on any cheese board.
 I sampled some recently along with some relatively mild cheeses and it went really well.
 I also have heard that it works well in cheese soups.
 Emeril Lagasse has a recipe online for smoked gouda mashed potatoes.
 Alton Brown recommends using Gouda for grilled cheese sandwiches and in fondue.

 My Favorite Gouda – Beemster Graskaas